docker/docs/content/desktop/install/windows-install.md

 > **Note**
 >
 > Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
-Please note Docker Desktop is not supported on server versions of Windows, such as Windows Server 2019 or Windows Server 2022.
-For more information on how to run containers on Windows Server check out [Microsoft's official documentation](https://learn.microsoft.com/virtualization/windowscontainers/quick-start/set-up-environment).
+Docker Desktop is not supported on server versions of Windows, such as Windows Server 2019 or Windows Server 2022.
+For more information on how to run containers on Windows Server, see [Microsoft's official documentation](https://learn.microsoft.com/virtualization/windowscontainers/quick-start/set-up-environment).

 > **Should I use Hyper-V or WSL?**
 >